bootlin/training-materials/common/gdb.typ

 === Coredumps for post mortem analysis

-- It is sometime not possible to have a debugger attached when a crash occurs
+- It is sometimes not possible to have a debugger attached when a crash occurs

 - Fortunately, Linux can generate a `core` file (a snapshot of the whole